LassoSoft/LassoGuide/lasso_guide_source/operations/serialization-compression.rst

 .. provide:: trait_serializable->serialize()::string

    Serializes the object and returns the resulting data.
-That data can then be deserialized --- recreating an object with the correct data.
+That data can then be deserialized, re-creating an object with the correct data.

 Deserializing Data